marscher/trajdb/trajdb_backend_project/README.md

+## Description of services

 The backend service is a Django application, containing the database backend and a restful http API to communicate with the service (create new collections, users, permissions, download data etc.)

 Permissions to collections/trajectories will be made via access tokens (grant per user or group with a certain time limit - will probably be another django app).

+## Why Django?
+Django is a powerful framework to create full featured web services with support for several database backends, transparent data handling, tons of available libraries etc.

 ## Technical features